@we_are_food

 A Message From Anna:

-I love these pancakes.
+This chickpea pancake recipe is one of my favorites.
 I eat them straight out of the pan like traditional pancakes topped with a fried egg, some flash-fried vegetables and cheese.
 Or I keep them in the fridge, then heat them up gently in a pan to use like wraps or instead of chapatis for dipping into curries.
 I’ve included some topping ideas, and variations on the spinach to make it a more seasonal dish below.

 Anna's Green Chickpea Pancakes.